Jaguar XF saloon

 At a glance

-"The Jaguar XF combines luxury, comfort and great handling in an executive car that gets almost nothing wrong."
+"The Jaguar XF combines luxury, comfort and handling in an appealing executive car package."

 MPG, running costs & CO2